Back to Insights

 Pricing Structure

-What's included: Usually a fixed monthly usage quota per seat (e.g., "500 AI generations per user per month") plus core platform access.
+The base price usually includes a fixed monthly usage quota per seat (e.g., "500 AI generations per user per month") plus core platform access.
+Additional costs arise from overage charges if individuals exceed their quota, add-on features like custom integrations or advanced analytics, and premium support or training packages.

 When Per-Seat Makes Sense